QuantEcon/lecture-source-py/source/rst/geom_series.rst

 .. math:: 1 + c + c^2 + c^3 + \cdots + c^T

-where :math:`T` is a positive integer
+where :math:`T` is a positive integer.

 The key formula here is